Being a salon employee, working 9-5, not your type?

 Think like an entrepreneur

 You have to be your own cheerleader & sell yourself to the clients.
-Persuade them to give you a chance & reasons to choose you over other people.
+Persuade them to give you a chance & reasons to choose you over others.

 Are you still thinking or scared?

 Keep freelance as your side hustle.
 This means if you are still not confident about freelancing & leaving your permanent job is a risk.
-Then you should try out freelancing as a side hustle, work as a freelancer on your holidays & off days.
+Then it would help if you tried freelancing as a side hustle, work as a freelancer on your holidays & off days.
 See how it is progressing & only then take a deep dive.

 Gain enough experience